Types of Degrees Nursing Practice Majors Are Getting

 |Hispanic or Latino||49|

-Americans aren’t the only ones with an interest in Nursing Practice.
+Students from other countries are interested in Nursing Practice, too.
 About 0.6% of those with this major are international students.

 How Much Do Nursing Practice Majors Make?